-Hair grows pretty quickly, and when you're trying to cover up grays, it can be hard to maintain your color without regular trips to the salon.
+When you're trying to cover up grays, it can be hard to maintain your color without regular trips to the salon, especially if your hair grows back quickly.
 If you're looking to stretch out those pricey color treatments, you can always conceal your telltale roots at home.

-DIY root touch-up kits and products that cover your grays are all you need to get a bit more life out of that color job, and they won't cost you a fortune.
-We consulted top hairstylists to get their recommendations for affordable products that don't take a beauty degree to use.
-Here are their top picks!
+DIY root touch-up kits and products that cover lingering gray hairs are all you need to get a bit more life out of that color job, and they won't cost you a fortune.
+Shop TODAY consulted top hairstylists to get their recommendations for affordable products that don't take a beauty degree to use.

 Want results fast?
-This spray hides grays in a matter of seconds with the help of a lightweight formula that doesn't leave behind a nasty, sticky residue.
+This L'Oréal Paris root touch-up spray hides grays in a matter of seconds with the help of a lightweight formula that doesn't leave behind a nasty, sticky residue.
 It also features a micro-diffuser tip that easily targets stray grays and comes in a range of shades.

-When it comes to covering your grays, there are multiple product formulas that will get the job done, depending on your personal preference.
-This paraben-free brush-on powder is made of micro-milled pigments that cover up roots and last through rain and sweat.
+When it comes to covering your grays, there are multiple products that will get the job done, depending on your personal preference.
+This paraben-free brush-on powder from Madison Reed is made of micro-milled pigments that cover up roots and last through rain and sweat.
 One palette lasts up to 60 uses!

 "For temporary touch-up products, I recommend powder in a palette.
-This is my favorite and is easy to apply right in the roots," celebrity hairstylist Ayumi Yamamoto said.
+This is my favorite and is easy to apply right in the roots," said hairstylist Ayumi Yamamoto.

 Whether you're planning a fun night out or need to conceal your roots before a big job interview, this portable stick is the perfect quick fix when you can't make it to the salon.
 A gentle wax-free formula means you don't have to worry about nasty residue, and the angled tip lets you access those hard-to-reach areas with ease.